Bahadorrj/Dictionary-App/README.md

 ## Future Enhancements

 Potential future improvements may include:
-- Adding a theme-switching button to dynamically change themes at runtime.
 - Support for editing word definitions and parts of speech.
 - Backup and version control for the `words.json` file.